Modern Slavery & Human Trafficking Statement 2022

 Mercury is committed to acting with integrity in all its dealings, relationships, and supply chains, and takes a zero-tolerance approach to slavery and human trafficking.
 Hidden labour exploitation is unacceptable in our or any other industry.

 To support this commitment, Mercury have developed policies, guidelines, training, monitoring and review mechanisms to inform our employees and suppliers of the values we expect to be upheld while employed or dealing with Mercury.
 Specific training in relation to modern slavery is being rolled out across the company.
+Mercury is confirming via a poster and communication campaign that its “Speak Up” confidential hotline for reporting instances of unethical or illegal behaviour includes reporting an actual or suspected instances of modern slavery.

 The Mercury Code of Conduct sets out the Group’s commitment to acting ethically and with integrity towards our employees and in all our business relationships.
 Mercury have also implemented a Supplier Code of Conduct, which outlines Mercury’s principles on ethical procurement.
 This Supplier Code of Conduct sets out Mercury’s expectations of those who provide goods or services to the Group to ensure they meet applicable legal and ethical standards, including human rights and minimum labour standards.